 ASTM D388-17 (2017).
 Standard Classification of Coals by Rank, ASTM International, West Conshohocken, PA.

-The current reference source (this Atlas) follows the ICCP nomenclature, which reflects the ISO standards for coal petrography, and may differ slightly from the ASTM and terminology used by TSOP (The Society of Organic Petrology).
-As the SABS has adopted the ISO terminology, thus standards SANS ISO 7404 parts 1 – 3, and 5 apply; part 4 is currently being updated by ISO.
-The reader is also referred to the ICCP publications of 1998, 2001, and 2017 dealing specifically with vitrinite, inertinite, and liptinite classification respectively (ICCP 1998, 2001, 2017 respectively).
+The current reference source (this Atlas[which Atlas?]) follows the ICCP nomenclature, which reflects the ISO standards for coal petrography, and may differ slightly from the ASTM and terminology used by TSOP (The Society of Organic Petrology).
+As the SABS has adopted the ISO terminology, standards SANS ISO 7404 parts 1 – 3, and 5 apply; part 4 is currently being updated by ISO.
+The reader is also referred to the ICCP publications of 1998, 2001, and 2017 dealing specifically with vitrinite, inertinite, and liptinite classification respectively (ICCP 1998, 2001, 2017).

 In summary, the term maceral was originally introduced to distinguish organic from inorganic constituents in coal (Stopes, 1935; Stach et al., 1982).
 Subsequently, however, following the ICCP, it has been used to define a unit of specific morphology (as well as size, shape, botanical affinity, and occurrence) irrespective of the rank of the coal (vitrinite, therefore, can be recognised in bituminous coal and in anthracite).
 For this reason, the nomenclature published by the ICCP and adopted by ISO has been adhered to in this document.
 However, because the southern African constituents display a wider range, for example, of reflectance (but similar morphological forms and structure), slightly broader definitions have been introduced herein in order to accommodate these macerals into the presently accepted standard terms and descriptions in southern Africa.
-Reactive semifusinite and reactive inertodetrinite apply, as these macerals have been shown to behave in a significantly different manner to the more inert semifusinite and inertodetrinite particles (Cook, 1975, Falcon and Snyman, 1986; Hagelskamp and Snyman, 1988; Diessel, 1992).
+The terms 'reactive semifusinite' and 'reactive inertodetrinite' are applicable, as these macerals have been shown to behave in a significantly different manner to the more inert semifusinite and inertodetrinite particles (Cook, 1975, Falcon and Snyman, 1986; Hagelskamp and Snyman, 1988; Diessel, 1992).
 Hower et al. (2012) concluded that not all Gondwana maceral types necessarily fit the ICCP definitions, which may result in a requirement for wider definitions of existing maceral types.

 It must be emphasised, as coal is a complex rock, that organic petrology is a broader subject than coal petrography, with the former considering the organic components, inorganic and organic geochemistry, as well as coal rank (degree of maturity) (Ward and Suárez-Ruiz, 2008).
 All these characteristics are vital to obtain a holistic understanding of coal origin and formation, as well as to predict behaviour during utilisation.